microsoft/ODBC-Specification/ODBC 4.0.md

 #### 3.9.4.1 Retrieving Dynamic Columns

-If `SQL_ATTR_DYNAMIC_COLUMN_BEHAVIOR` is set to a value other than *SQL\_DCB\_IGNORE*, the driver can return dynamic columns as data-at-fetch columns when fetching a row.
+If `SQL_ATTR_DYNAMIC_COLUMNS` is set to *True*, the driver can return dynamic columns as data-at-fetch columns when fetching a row.

-If the driver encounters a dynamic (unschematized) column that does not exactly match any existing IRD records, the driver
+If the driver encounters a dynamic (unschematized) column that does not match the name of an existing unschematized IRD record, the driver:

 1. Creates a new IRD record for the column; this becomes a new, unbound column in the result.
 The application must bind the column, or set the [`SQL_DESC_DATA_AT_FETCH`](#361-sql_desc_data_at_fetch-descriptor-field) descriptor field to `SQL_TRUE`, in order to retrieve the value in subsequent calls to SQLFetch.
 Once added to the IRD, dynamic columns become "known columns".
-If the type and length information changes on subsequent rows, the driver may return SQL_METADATA_CHANGED based on the [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR).
-Alternatively, the driver may create additional IRD records with the same name for dynamic columns of different types.
+If the type and length information changes on subsequent rows, the driver should use the same IRD record and return SQL_METADATA_CHANGED based on the [`SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR`](#3731-SQL_ATTR_TYPE_EXCEPTION_BEHAVIOR).
+Note, however, that applications must continue to be prepared to deal with multiple IRD records with the same name.
 Once added, the descriptor fields are a permanent part of the descriptor until it is freed.

 2. Returns `SQL_DATA_AVAILABLE` from SQLFetch or SQLFetchScroll